Nomination Withdrawn

 Park Service Jobs Already Gone

 The NPS has lost 24% of its permanent workforce since January 2025.
 Socha's own company laid off 517 workers during the pandemic while its billionaire owners kept the Boston Bruins.
-He inherits an agency in crisis and a track record of cutting people to protect profit.
-Expect more of the same.
+He would have inherited an agency in crisis with a track record of cutting people to protect profit.
+That threat has been removed.

 NPCA · Buffalo News